All Episodes

 A big staging area is Mexico City.

-A lot of the smugglers are based in Mexico City.
+Holy, a lot of the smugglers are based in Mexico City.

 Why?

-Because what they'll do is they'll receive all the migrants from other countries here, whether it's freaking uh Guatemala, Honduras, hell, even like China, because they be coming in from China all the time, right?
+Because what they'll do is they'll receive all the migrants from other countries here, whether it's freaking Guatemala, Honduras, hell, even like China, because they be coming in from China all the time, right?

-They'll fly over, a lot of times they'll fly over right into Mexico City, right?
+A lot of times they'll fly over right into Mexico City, right?

 So once they get to Mexico City, now they're in the second part of the trip where that guy will hold them there.